matt77hias/Blog/_posts/2018-01-27-cpp-wishlist.md

 Unfortunately, (full) specialization of alias templates is not permitted in C++ (<= C++17).
 This also implies that partial specialization of alias templates is not permitted either.

-**Therefore, I like to be able to define full and partial template specializations of alias templates in future C++.**

 ## Partial template specilization for functions and member methods

 Assume that we want to create resources in a uniform way by calling a function `Create`